 HALFF helps different groups of people learn about how to cook and eat a delicious healthy diet.

-With cooking sessions, nutritional information and a fruit and veg shop in Axminster, we try to make 'eating well' easier for everyone.
+With cooking sessions, nutritional information and a fruit and veg shop in Axminster, we try to make 'eating well' easier for everyone, especially people who are isolated and disadvantaged.
+Take a look at our latest HALFF newsletter here.

 HALFF do not receive government funding and rely on donations, our Local Giving page allows supporters to help us to help local community